andresnowak/mnlp_mcqa_model/Tasks.md

 - [x] Use unsloth trainer instead in finetune.py to fix the error of the gradient accumulation
 - [x] Fix problem with Xformers
 - [x] Try and use a higher warmup ratio for the instruction finetuning
-- [ ] Try and use the NEFTune method
+- [ ] Try and use the NEFTune method maybe

-⁠⁠We at least understand the evaluation scheme a lot better, the prompt used and they just use the letter for the likelihood it seems
+- [ ] Try RL method for MCQA
+  - Currently trying
+- [ ] Test again the models trying different prompts and using the different completions
+- [ ] Create syntethic dataset with MMLU for adding extra choices
+  - Doing this right now
+- [ ] Try instruction finetuning doing loss only on the completion